 If ethylene glycol poisoning is detected early enough (within 8-12 hours of exposure), the first goal of treatment is to prevent further metabolism of the ethylene glycol.
 This is done by administering either the drug fomepizole (also known as 4-MP) or ethanol (also known as ethyl alcohol, which is drinking alcohol).

-Because 4-MP is expensive, not all vets will have it on hand.
+Because 4-MP is very expensive, not all vets will have it on hand.
 Therefore, ethanol is commonly used in the form of grain alcohol or even vodka.
 It is important to know that alcohol is normally toxic to pets.
 However, when given carefully and properly by a vet to treat antifreeze poisoning, it interferes with the absorption of ethylene glycol.
 Never attempt to treat your dog with ethanol alcohol on your own--it can cause more harm and even lead to death.

 Protecting Your Dog From Antifreeze